God our Guide No-1 site on autoimmune diseases

 Kidney Disease

-Many KIDNEY syndromes are autoimmune and easily and permanently treatable please read our e-book for permanent cures.
+KIDNEY diseases are reversiabe read our e-book for permanent cures.

 Kidneys are vital part of our body.
 Their job is to remove waste products from the blood, which are passed out of the body in urine.
 About a million tiny filters in each kidney are called glomeruli.
 If these filtering units get inflamed (swollen) this is called glomerulonephritis.
 It means the kidneys are unable to work properly.
 Salt and excess fluid can build up, leading to complications such as high blood pressure and possibly kidney failure.